Shirley Temple: Television career

-From 1958 until 1961, Temple was the hostess, narrator, and an occasional actress on an anthology series of fairy tale adaptations called Shirley Temple's Storybook.
+From 1958 until 1961, Temple was the hostess, narrator, and an occasional actress on an anthology series of fairy tale adaptations initially called Shirley Temple's Storybook.
 During 1958 the hour-long program was seen as a series of specials on ABC.
 Starting in 1959 the series began airing every third Monday night, alternating with Cheyenne.
-In 1960 the series moved to NBC, where it was broadcast in color under the title of The Shirley Temple Show until September 10, 1961.
+On September 18, 1960 the series moved to NBC, where it was broadcast under the title of The Shirley Temple Show.
+This version, now airing in color, was a weekly series that ran until September 10, 1961.

 In 1999, she hosted the AFI's 100 Years...100 Stars awards show on CBS.

-In 2001 Temple served as a consultant on an ABC-TV film production of her autobiography, Child Star: The Shirley Temple Story.
+In 2001, Temple served as a consultant on an ABC-TV film production of her autobiography, Child Star: The Shirley Temple Story.
 Directed by Australian director Nadia Tass and filmed by her husband David Parker, the film stars Ashley Rose Orr as Temple, Emily Anne Hart as teen Shirley, Connie Britton as Gertrude Temple, Colin Friels as George Temple, and Hinton Battle as Bill "Bojangles" Robinson.
 It was filmed in Port Melbourne, Australia.